XinweiAn/datasharing/README.md

 Alternatively share the data in a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) or [TAB-delimited](http://en.wikipedia.org/wiki/Tab-separated_values) text file.

-### The code book
+### The Code Book

 For almost any data set, the measurements you calculate will need to be described in more detail than you will sneak into the spreadsheet.
-The code book contains this information.
+The Code Book contains this information.
 At minimum it should contain:

 1. Information about the variables (including units!) in the data set not contained in the tidy data
 1. Information about the summary choices you made